maxbehr/caldav-grocery-shopper/README.md

 # CalDAV Grocery Shoper

-CalDAV Food Shopping List lets you easily add new items to your CalDAV shopping list.
+CalDAV Food Shopping List lets you easily add items to your CalDAV shopping list.

 Managing your shopping list with a to do list on your CalDAV server is a simple and pragmatic way, especially when using proprietary software to deal with an easy topic such as managing a shopping list is no option for you.